-Whether you are a current anthropology student or simply interested in learning more about the subject, this program will provide an extraordinary opportunity for you to get firsthand experience in archaeological fieldwork.
-You can learn how to lay out grids, use a total station, excavate, and conduct preliminary laboratory work.
-Most instruction will be hands-on training in the field.
-The course will also offer lectures on historic archaeology and Pennsylvania history.
+Whether you are a current anthropology student or simply interested in archaeology and history, this program is a great opportunity for you to get firsthand experience in archaeological fieldwork.
+Learn how to lay out grids, use a total station, excavate, and conduct preliminary laboratory work.
+Become familiar with historic buildings and artifacts, ranging from ceramics and glass to construction debris and leisure- time objects.
+Most of the instruction will be hands-on training in the field, but the course will also offer lectures on historical archaeology and local history.

-This course can provide good preparation for employment in contract archaeology and for graduate school in anthropology.
-However, students interested in history, geology, and other related fields also can benefit from this exciting and unique experience.
+This course can prepare you for employment in contract archaeology and for graduate school in anthropology.
+Students interested in history and other related fields also can benefit from this exciting and unique experience.

-The field school will be offered through Penn State Continuing Education for 6 credits: ANTH 492 (3 credits) and ANTH 493 (3 credits).
-It will be held during the first six-week summer session, from May 13 through June 21, 2013.
+The field school will be offered through Penn State for 6 credits: ANTH 492 (3 credits) and ANTH 493 (3 credits).
+It will be held during the Maymester, from May 11 through June 9, 2015.

 There will be a break for lunch.
 Some days will be devoted to lab work and lectures by visiting experts.